-We've trained more than 450 people in Youth and Adult Mental Health First Aid including Educators, Law Enforcement, Peer Recovery Specialists, Human Resource Leadership, State and Local Government employees.
+Echo and partners have trained more than 2,000 people in Youth and Adult Mental Health First Aid including Educators, Law Enforcement, Peer Recovery Specialists, Human Resource Leadership, State and Local Government employees.

 Half a dozen Little Free Libraries installed providing books and resource information to thousands of children and families in Maryland and Delaware.

 Echo has provided trauma informed, resilience building professional development, workshops, and consulting services to more than 200 individuals and numerous organizations.

 About Us and Our Work

 With more than 20-years experience in education, children and family mental health, and juvenile services Dave Brown established Echo as a nonprofit service, professional development and consulting organization in 2015.
 While many of our partnerships are with schools and school systems throughout Maryland and Delaware our work extends beyond the schoolhouse doors into the surrounding communities, businesses and state and local government agencies.
 Contact us to discus how we can help you help others.

 Echo's work in school communities employs a Human Systems Approach (HSA) to promote the protective factors that support academic, social and emotional success and ensure access and equity.